StandartCoder/BloxStreet-Trainer/README.md

 ## Contact
 For any inquiries, suggestions, or feedback, feel free to contact me on Discord.
 You can DM me or ping me in the Discord server.

+## FAQ
+### What does this program do?
+BloxStreet Trainer Helper is a tool designed to simplify the training process at BloxStreet Corporation by automating repetitive tasks.
+This tool allows you to manage training sessions with just a few clicks, reducing the need for manual copy-pasting.

+### How do I install the program?
+You can install the program by downloading the precompiled version from the [Releases](https://github.com/StandartCoder/BloxStreet-Trainer-Helper/releases) page or by building it from source following the [Installation](#installation) instructions.

+### What should I do if I encounter a bug or issue?
+Please report any bugs or issues by creating an issue on the GitHub repository.
+Alternatively, you can DM me on Discord or ping me in the Discord server for immediate assistance.

+### Can I contribute to the project?
+Yes, contributions are welcome!
+Check out the [Contributing](#contributing) section for guidelines on how to contribute to the project.

 ---